 When a client decides to build rather than purchasing or leasing an existing real estate building, the risk of construction disputes are much higher.
 Even when leasing or purchasing an existing building to accommodate the client’s commercial or residential needs, construction disputes can arise that delay completion of the project—incurring additional costs and difficulties with the project and disrupting the time of completion.
-Our real estate attorneys are highly experienced when it comes to handling construction delays, working to diffuse the situation and earning back valuable time for our clients by closing the dispute swiftly and efficiently, especially if previous mediation has been unsuccessful.
+Our real estate attorneys are experienced when it comes to handling construction delays, working to diffuse the situation and earning back valuable time for our clients by closing the dispute swiftly and efficiently.

 Landlord and Tenant

 Landlord and tenant law is one of the most commonly used services for our clients.
-Real estate transactions between landlords and tenants are rife with problems, but by having appropriate legal counsel and covering all of the bases—including drawing up leases, lease signing, handling eviction processes, addressing hidden or additional costs, subletting, and insurance, to name a few—is a critical consideration that landlords and tenants alike can benefit from.
+Real estate transactions between landlords and tenants are rife with problems, but by having appropriate legal counsel and covering all of the bases—including drawing up leases, lease signing, handling eviction processes, addressing hidden or additional costs, subletting, and insurance, to name a few—future problems can be avoided.
 Leasing commercial properties may have additional factors to consider, such as zoning laws and property use for businesses, which can be reviewed by a real estate attorney to ensure that the property and lease terms are suitable to the needs of the business.